deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 “Wh-?”

 It was dark.
-There was a beep, and emergency lighting came on, red and dull, but just enough for the human eye to see by.
+There was a beep, a buzz, and emergency lighting came on, red and dull but just enough for the human eye to see by.
 Something else was absent, too, and it took Six a moment to identify it: the constant background sixty hertz hum that pervaded any civilized Human space was...gone.

 The only signal source his implants could pick up was his phone.
 Otherwise...Nothing.